wildfly-swarm/wildfly-swarm.io/README.md

 ## Develop the Site

 Write content in asciidoc or markdown, your choice.
 Open an issue if you want to write content in some other format.
+Test

 Put blog posts in `src/posts`.
 Name the files, whatever you want.
 You can add front matter to the file to set the title, publish date, etc. Permalinks are